jundalisay/spblist/content/en/research/sarkar/microvita/chapter-03b.md

 ---
-title: "Detecting Microvita"
+title: "Carbonic Food and Imperialism"
-heading: "Chapter 3"
+heading: "Chapter 3b"
-description: "P.R.
-Sarkar gave discourses on microvita over the short period of two and a half years from December 1986 to June 1989 at the very end of His life."
+description: "There are two ill-effects when people get detached from non-carbonic pabula and become increasingly engrossed in carbonic pabula"
 image: "/covers/mv.png"
 writer:
   name: PR Sarkar